-Table 7.1: Conversion factor 1024/r to estimate the performance of Keccak[r, c] for long messages, when comparing to Keccak[].
+Table 9.1: Relative performance of KECCAK[r, c] with respect to KECCAK[].

-7.2 General aspects
+9.2 General aspects

-For Keccak, the bulk of the processing is done by the Keccak-f permutation and by XORing the message blocks into the state.
-For an input message of l bits, the number of blocks to process, or in other words, the number of calls to Keccak-f, is given by:
+For KECCAK, the bulk of the processing is done by the KECCAK-f permutation and by XORing the message blocks into the state.
+For an input message of l bits, the number of blocks to process, or in other words, the number of calls to KECCAK-f, is given by:

-$$\left\lceil \frac{8\lfloor \frac{l}{8} \rfloor + 32}{r} \right\rceil.$$
+$$\left[\frac{8\lfloor\frac{l}{8}\rfloor + 32}{r}\right]$$

 For an output length n smaller than or equal to the bitrate, the squeezing phase does not imply any additional processing.
-However, in the arbitrarily-long output mode, the additional number of calls to Keccak-f for an n-bit output is $\lceil \frac{n}{r} \rceil - 1$ .
+However, in the arbitrarily-long output mode, the additional number of calls to KECCAK-f for an n-bit output is $\lceil \frac{n}{r} \rceil - 1$.

-When evaluating Keccak, the processing time is dominantly spent in the evaluation of Keccak-f.
-In good approximation, the throughput of Keccak for long messages is therefore proportional to r.
+When evaluating KECCAK, the processing time is dominantly spent in the evaluation of KECCAK-f.
+In good approximation, the throughput of KECCAK for long messages is therefore proportional to r.
 In the sequel, we will often write performance figures for the default bitrate r = 1024.
-To estimate the performance for another bitrate, Table 7.1 provides the conversion factors 1024/r.
-This is valid for long messages; for short messages, the processing time is determined by the required number of calls to Keccak-f (e.g., one when $l \leq r - 25$ ).
+To estimate the performance for another bitrate, Table 9.1 provides the performance relative to the default bitrate.
+This is valid for long messages; for short messages, the processing time is determined by the required number of calls to KECCAK-f(e.g., one when $l \leq r - 25$).
 In terms of memory usage, KECCAK has no feedforward loop and the message block can be directly XORed into the state.
-This limits the amount of working memory to the state, the round number and some extra working memory for $\theta$ and $\chi$ .
-Five w-bit words of extra working memory allow the implementation of $\theta$ to compute the XOR of the sheets, while they can hold the five lanes of a plane when $\chi$ is computed.
+This limits the amount of working memory to the state, the round number and some extra working memory for θ and χ .
+Five w-bit words of extra working memory allow the implementation of θ to compute the XOR of the sheets, while they can hold the five lanes of a plane when χ is computed.

-In terms of lane operations, the evaluation of Keccak-f[1600] uses
+In terms of lane operations, the evaluation of KECCAK-f[1600] uses